ancient insights, modern clarity, lasting change

 During a marma treatment energy points are gently touched to enhance the reception, flow and distribution of energy/prana throughout the body.
 A deeply therapeutic treatment of the SVA lineage that can help remove energy blockages and release accumulated stress and tension with application of herbal creams to specific points.
 Creams include brahmi for mind, ashwaghanda for stress, deglycyrrhizinated licorice (DGL) to cool the liver, and arjuna or ashoka for emotional relief.
 Herbal creams and oils used in all Ayurvedic treatments are creations of renowned Ayurvedic doctor, formulator and researcher Vaidya Rama Kant Mishra.

-30-minutes | $80
+30 minutes | $80

-60-minutes | $120
+60 minutes | $120

-90-minutes | $160
+90 minutes | $160

-Full Body Abhyanga Oil Massage
+Abhyanga - warm Oil Massage

 Enjoy a full body massage with warm herbal oils designed to balance your doshas.
 Abhyanga massage stimulates the lymphatic and circulatory systems, reduces sympathetic nervous system activity to help relax the mind, and rejuvenates the whole body helping reduces muscle stiffness and joint pain, facilitate removal of toxins through elimination channels, and improve health of the skin.

-60-minutes | $120
+1 hour | $120

 Yoga

-yoga on the dock
+Yoga on the Dock

 Available in the summer months in Muskoka, Ontario.

-60-minutes | $120 CAD
+1 hour | $120

 These private sessions are tailored to your personal needs.
-Your range of motion and functional movements are addressed with yoga postures, breath work and meditation techniques to achieve your goals.
+Your range of motion and functional movements are addressed with yoga postures, muscle activation, breath work and meditation techniques to achieve your goals.
 These sessions also offer an opportunity to relax, rejuvenate and experience peace of mind.

-60-minutes | $120 CAD
+1 hour | $120

 About Ayurveda